yenxiongyuan/horned-beast/README.md

 Actual time needed to complete: 7

+Number and name of feature: Lab 3

+Estimate of time needed to complete: 7 hours

+Start time: 2:00

+Finish time: 10:00

+Actual time needed to complete: 8

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).